Twisted pair: Solid-core vs. stranded cable

-A solid-core cable uses one solid wire per conductor and in a four-pair cable there would be a total of eight solid wires.
+A solid-core cable uses one solid wire per conductor and in a four-pair cable, there would be a total of eight solid wires.
 Stranded cable uses multiple wires wrapped around each other in each conductor and in a four-pair with seven strands per conductor cable, there would be a total of 56 wires (2 per pair × 4 pairs × 7 strands).

 Solid core cable is intended for permanently installed runs (permanent link).
 It is less flexible than stranded cable and is more prone to failure if repeatedly flexed due to work hardening.
-Stranded cable is used at patch panels and for connections from wall-ports to end devices (patch cord or drop cable), as it resists cracking of the conductors.
+Stranded cable is used at patch panels and for connections from wall ports to end devices (patch cord or drop cable), as it resists cracking of the conductors.

 Connectors are designed differently for solid core than for stranded.
 Use of a connector with the wrong cable type can lead to unreliable cabling.
-Plugs designed for solid and stranded core are readily available, and some vendors even offer plugs designed for use with both types.
+Plugs designed for solid and stranded cores are readily available, and some vendors even offer plugs designed for use with both types.
 The punch-down blocks on patch-panel and wall-port jacks are designed for use with solid core cable.
 These work via the insulation-displacement method, whereby the device pierces the sides of the insulation and "bites" into the copper conductor to form a connection.
-Punchdown blocks are used as patch panels or as breakout boxes, for twisted pair cable.
+Punchdown blocks are used as patch panels or as break-out boxes, for twisted pair cable.